Final Report

 Sylow subgroups for Sym(n) and Alt(n).
 A separate method for computing Sylow subgroups of alternating and symmetric groups, to be used as part of the main

-method.
+sylow_subgroupmethod.
 This hugely improves the performance in the case of alternating and symmetric groups.
 Still being reviewed.

 Hopefully, this report will be of use to whoever else might be interested in developing the group theory module.
 I plan to continue working on it myself for some time, though probably less productively as the new academic year starts soon.